-The vein puncture and guide wire insertion were performed successfully via the short-axis out-of-plane real-time ultrasound-guided right infraclavicular axillary vein approach.
-The needle insertion angle was gentler when using the long-axis in-plane approach; however, the puncture site of the needle was much more lateral than that for a short-axis out-of-plane approach because of the length of the ultrasound probe.
+FIGURE 2.
+Chest X-ray showing the Hickman catheter fixed after being withdrawn approximately 1 cm to solve the bending problem.
+The tip of the Hickman catheter was withdrawn approximately 1 cm to solve the bending problem (arrow) in the subcutaneous tunnel, and the catheter was fixed with its tip located shallower than the carina level approach because of the length of the ultrasound probe.
 The running route of the subcutaneous tunnel was designed by laying the Hickman catheter (Medicon Inc., Osaka, Japan) on the patient's chest wall.
 The subcutaneous tunnel exit needed to be made more medially from the patient's nipple or more laterally from the axillary midline to obtain sufficient tunnel length owing to the distance between the suture cuff and the calibre change portion of the implanted catheter.
 The medial side of the nipple was chosen for the subcutaneous tunnel exit rather than the lateral side of the axillary midline, since the implanted catheter engraftment in the subcutaneous tunnel was considered uncertain, with less subcutaneous fat, and was more painful and uncomfortable because subcutaneous tissue movement is more associated with upper limb movement on the lateral side of the axillary midline.

-After the subcutaneous tunnel was created and the Hickman catheter was inserted, the cut length of the Hickman catheter tip was determined using a C-arm X-ray machine so that it came to the carina level.
-However, the calibre change portion of the Hickman catheter, where the catheter is soft and its lumen is easily occluded by bending, was positioned coincidentally just at the sharp curve of the subcutaneous tunnel, and its lumen was bent (Figure 1).
+FIGURE 3.
+Chest X-ray showing the Hickman catheter with the catheter tip lost in the ipsilateral jugular vein.
+The Hickman catheter became shallower, and its tip became lost in the ipsilateral jugular vein (arrow) 6 days after implantation ing, was positioned coincidentally just at the sharp curve of the subcutaneous tunnel, and its lumen was bent (Figure 1).
 Blood aspiration with a syringe was impossible.
 Therefore, the fixation suture on the catheter should be released to withdraw the side of the catheter tip for approximately 1 cm and to correct the running route of the subcutaneous tunnel and bent catheter in the subcutaneous tunnel.
 As a result, the Hickman catheter was fixed again with the catheter tip located shallower than the carina level (Figure 2).
 Six days after the catheter implantation, the patient required a new Hickman catheter because the original Hickman catheter gradually became shallower, and its tip was lost in the ipsilateral jugular vein (Figure 3).